 All works are available for purchase – please click on an image for further information.

 Born in Canada in 1993, Johanna Stickland’s first engagement with photography was as a model during her teenage years.
 Her experiences in front of the camera left a mark on her own artistic work, and informed the kind of portraits that she wanted to take.

-Stickland’s work has been in featured in numerous publications including EXIT Magazine, Vision Magazine China and Metal Magazine and her work is held in collections across the world including Australia, France, Canada, the United States and Germany.
+Stickland’s work has been in featured in numerous publications including EXIT magazine, Vision Magazine China and Metal Magazine, and her work is held in collections across the world.